GrowCallisaya/BloodHope/README.md

 ## Note

-This app is in developing progress, so feel free to contact me if you want to submit some code.
+This app is participating in the IEEEmadC challenge.
+We're in developing progress, so feel free to contact me if you want to contribute to the cause.
 `grover.callisaya.dg@gmail.com`